Opinion | As the GOP war over Trump gets worse, Democrats have a big opening

 The tension is this: On one hand, Republicans widely acknowledge that Trump cost them the House, Senate and White House.
 On the other, they continue to hail the Trump presidency as a great triumph — not just on policy, but a political success as well.

-Both can be true: Even as Trump drove a large diaspora of moderate, suburban, educated whites to Democrats (winning the White House and Congress), Trump also brought millions of low-propensity conservative voters into the GOP coalition.
+Both can be true: Even as Trump drove a large diaspora of moderate, suburban, educated Whites to Democrats (who won the White House and Congress), Trump also brought millions of low-propensity conservative voters into the GOP coalition.

 But the tension between these two ideas — that Trump cost the GOP control of Washington, even as his activation of a new GOP constituency was a political success — is deepening.